O'Farrell, San Diego

-O'Farrell (formerly and still frequently informally known to as South Encanto) is an urban neighborhood in the southeastern region of San Diego, California.
-The community borders the neighborhoods of Encanto to the north, Skyline and North Bay Terrace to the east, Alta Vista to the south, and Valencia Park to the west.
+O'Farrell (South Encanto, O'Farrell Park) is an urban region in San Diego, California, located in Southeast San Diego.
+It includes portions of Skyline, Encanto and Valencia Park.
+The area borders North Bay Terraces to the east and Alta Vista to the south.

 Government

 O'Farrell is located within the 4th City Council District of San Diego.
-The district is currently represented by Monica Montgomery Steppe, who assumed office in 2018.
+The district is currently represented by Henry L. Foster III, who was elected in 2024.
 Federally, the neighborhood is within California's 53rd congressional district.